 Scaling your website means making changes to the infrastructure that hosts it so that it is able to cope with additional traffic demands as your business and audience grow.

-There are two main types of scaling: vertical and horizontal.
+Two main types of scaling: vertical and horizontal

 Updating the architecture of your WordPress site for smooth horizontal scaling on AWS